-Challenge number Detail of challenge 1 An increasing number of pupil premium children also have additional needs, including academic, social and emotional needs which restricts the child's readiness to learn.
-These have been heightened due to the impact of partial school closures.
-Referrals for support have increased and more children are needing and accessing support.
+Challenge number Detail of challenge 1 An increasing number of pupil premium children also have additional needs, including academic, social and emotional needs, which restricts the child's readiness to learn.
+Agency involvement for support has increased and more children and families are needing and accessing support.
 2 Narrowing the attainment gap across Reading, Writing and Maths.
-Our assessments and observations indicate that the education of many of our disadvantaged children has been impacted by partial school closures to a greater extent than for other pupils.
-These findings are supported by national studies.
-This has led to wider gaps.
+Our assessments and observations indicate that the attainment of many of our disadvantaged children is still below those deemed to be not disadvantaged.
 3 Attendance and punctuality for some disadvantaged children is a barrier to learning and to well-being.
+Disadvantaged children's attendance in 2023/24 was 3% lower than those non disadvantaged children, although the gap has reduced.